 The Reality

-- Cats are obligate carnivores but can utilize carbohydrates.
+- Cats are obligate carnivores, but they are perfectly capable of processing carbohydrates.

-- Research has investigated links between certain grain-free diets and heart issues like dilated cardiomyopathy (DCM).
+- There’s ongoing research into whether certain boutique grain-free diets are linked to heart issues like dilated cardiomyopathy (DCM).

 The Verdict: